Skip to main content

 Each program handles the class registration process for their graduate students differently.
 We encourage you to contact your graduate program coordinator (search your graduate program on the graduate admissions database for contact information) as soon as possible to identify what steps you should take to get registered for the upcoming term.

-Admitted students will likely have a meeting with an academic advisor and/or advising faculty member to discuss your individual plan of study.
+Admitted students will likely have a meeting with an academic adviser and/or advising faculty member to discuss your individual plan of study.
 You may also wish to review the Graduate Catalog for additional information on your program and to review course offerings.

-The online STAR system allows students to do the following:
+STAR allows students to do the following:

 • Review charges and make payments